 |Tier 2 Visa (Shortage Occupation List): £464 for up to three years or £928 for three to five years for the visa applicant.
 This is the fee for occupations that come under the Shortage Occupation List.
 The same for each dependent (if relevant).
 Additional Government fees for faster processing.|

 |Immigration Skills Charge £364 per year for a small company for the main applicant.|

 |Health Surcharge £624 per year.
 To be paid for the main applicant and each dependent.
 Paid in advance for the duration of the visa.
 Refundable on a pro rata basis if the person leaves.
 N/B subject to visa type|

 |Type of licence||Fee for small or charitable sponsors||Fee for medium or large sponsors|

 A business is regarded as a small business if:

 At Tann Law Solicitors, we also offer Lever 1 service user assistance should you require our services.
 We also do mock audits on your systems and we can respond to any Home Office investigations on your behalf.
-These services attract different fees from what is outlines above.
+These services attract different fees from what is outlined above.

 Individual applicants leave to enter or extension applications

 Once you have your Sponsor Licence you can then issue sponsor certificates (CoS) to the applicants you want to recruit.
-It is advisable to issue the CoS only once you satisfied that the candidate meets all the points required for the job.
+It is advisable to issue the CoS only once you are satisfied that the candidate meets all the points required for the job.
 It is my understanding that Calvin has a bank of applicants who already meet these requirements.
 The candidate will then make an application to the Home Office for entry clearance or extension of his/her existing visa.